-You’ve never known true culinary perfection until you have tasted rose petal jelly.
-The flavors are intoxicating and exotic; beautifully light and sweet, with the heady fragrance of a bouquet of fresh-cut roses.
-Perfect for a romantic morning breakfast, smeared over a yeasty piece of buttered bread, or coupled with Devonshire cream; it’s enough to make me swoon!
-A treasured recipe, past to me from my mother; I’ve come to refer to as, the sweet taste of summer, captured in a jar!
+You've never known true culinary perfection until you have tasted rose petal jelly.
+Smeared over a yeasty piece of buttered bread or coupled with Devonshire cream, rose petal jelly is enough to make me swoon!
+A treasured recipe, passed to me from my mother; I've come to refer to as, the sweet taste of summer, captured in a jar!

 I can remember watching my mother gather roses from the garden, intent on repurposing the delicate petals into the most delightful, edible treat.
 Something magical happened when the roses filled our house with their scent; an unspeakable calm came over me and my mind filled with fanciful daydreams of fairies.
 I love how smells evoke emotions long subdued by time, and wired so deeply into my brain, just one whiff and I'm back in my mother's kitchen; a food memory that will last a lifetime.